-Documentation of the Alberta foothills' dryline was made possible during field data collection for the Alberta GPS Atmospheric Moisture Evaluation (A-GAME, 2003-2007), using mobile transects of pressure, temperature, and humidity over the foothills (Strong et al., 2004).
-These transects were continued during the 2008 UNSTABLE field program.
+Documentation of the Alberta foothills' dryline was made possible during field data collection for the Alberta GPS Atmospheric Moisture Evaluation (AGAME, 2003-2007), using mobile transects of pressure, temperature, and humidity over the foothills.
+These transects were continued during the 2008 UNSTABLE field programme.
 Drylines are thought to sometimes increase boundary layer convergence at the rear flank of the moist air underlying capping lids, thereby helping to initiate convective storms.
-Multiple transects across drylines during UNSTABLE revealed moisture gradients varying from 15 g to 50 g kg-1 km-1, virtual discontinuities in the atmosphere not previously documented.
-Reanalysis of the Pine Lake tornado of July 14, 2000 strongly suggests a dryline initiation.
-Subsequently, the storm appeared to have intensified as a result of dry air over drought-stricken southeast Alberta converging with moist air ahead of the storm.
-This suggests a direct link between drought and storm intensification under certain conditions, while storm outbreak periods are thought to be the primary cause of drought cessation.
+Multiple transects across drylines during UNSTABLE revealed moisture gradients varying from 15 to 50 g kg-1 km-1, virtual discontinuities in the atmosphere not previously documented in Canada.
+Reanalysis of the Pine Lake tornado storm of July 14, 2000 strongly suggests a dryline initiation.
+Subsequently, the storm appeared to have intensified as a result of dry air over drought-stricken south-east Alberta converging with moist air ahead of the storm.
+This suggests a direct link between drought and storm intensification under certain conditions, while renewed storm outbreak periods are often associated with the cessation of drought.